Rubusch/docker__vivado/README.md

 Make sure to have:
   - A downloaded ``FPGAs_AdaptiveSoCs_Unified_*_Lin64.bin``
   - A xilinx account is needed to install the packages (usually free), and to provide the credentials
+  - Environment variables UID, GID, XILINXMAIL and XILINXLOGIN set in the environment

 ## Preparation